-We receive royalty revenues from existing licensing arrangements with other companies primarily related to sales of six marketed drug products, namely, PegIntron[®], Sylatron[®], Macugen[®], CIMZIA[®], Oncaspar and Adagen.
+We receive royalty revenues from existing licensing arrangements with other companies primarily related to sales of six marketed drug products, namely, PegIntron ®, Sylatron ®, Macugen ®, CIMZIA ®, Oncaspar and Adagen.
 The primary source of our royalty revenues is sales of PegIntron, which is marketed by Merck.
 We currently have no clinical operations and limited corporate operations.
-Royalty revenues from sales of PegIntron accounted for approximately 76%, 87% and 93% of our total royalty revenues in 2014, 2013 and 2012, respectively.
+Royalty revenues from sales of PegIntron accounted for approximately 85% and 91% of our total royalty revenues for the three months ended June 30, 2014 and 2013, respectively, and approximately 80%, and 89% of the Company's total royalty revenues for the six months ended June 30, 2014 and 2013, respectively.